 Innovative Quality VET Professional Teacher Training Program for Integration and Deployment of Staffs "Silent Knowledge" within Digitalization of Manufacturing Processes.

-An Erasmus+ Cooperation partnerships project within vocational education and training for effective digitalization and delivery of blended learning and work based training system solutions.
+An Erasmus+ project within VET for effective digitalization and delivery of blended learning and work-based training system solutions.

 Blind belief in digitalization processes often stifles important knowledge.
 Employees stil too often experience VET systems as less relevant, because the training solutions do not address the staffs "silent knowledge", for instance experiences obtained at work.
 Thus, VET must acknowledge and better support creation of "silent knowledge" in parallel with creating strategies for digitalization.
 Educational staff will get the opportunity to join an international instructor training course program to further develop their skills.
 The teachers are going to implement the blended learning and work based delivery enhanced approach together with their learners.
 This includes co-creating, negotiating and publishing pedagogical scenarios, activities and tasks, both sector specific and across various manufacturing processes.